Michael Solomonov

-Michael Solomonov (מייקל סולומונוב; born 1978) is an Israeli chef known for his restaurants in Center City, Philadelphia.
+Michael Solomonov (מייקל סולומונוב; born 1978) is an American and Israeli chef known for his restaurants throughout Philadelphia.
 His first restaurant Zahav, founded in 2008, has received national recognition including the James Beard Foundation "Outstanding Restaurant" in 2019.
 Solomonov was also awarded Best Chef: Mid-Atlantic in 2011, Cookbook of the Year in 2016, and Outstanding Chef in 2017 from the James Beard Foundation.
 In 2021, The New York Times named his restaurant Laser Wolf as one of "the 50 places in America we're most excited about right now."

 Early life

 Solomonov was born in moshav Ganei Yehuda, Israel, to a family of Bulgarian-Jewish descent.
 He was raised in Pittsburgh, where he attended Taylor Allderdice High School.
 At the age of 18, he returned to Israel with no Hebrew language skills, taking the only job he could get – working in a bakery – and his culinary career was born.